zulip/zulip-terminal/docs/FAQ.md

 **NOTE** Footlinks, ie. footnotes in messages showing the targets of links, exist in release 0.5.2 onwards.

+## How small a size of terminal is supported?

+While most users likely do not use such sizes, we aim to support sizes from the standard 80 columns by 24 rows upwards.

+If you use a width from approximately 100 columns upwards, everything is expected to work as documented.

+However, since we currently use a fixed width for the left and right side panels, for widths from approximately 80-100 columns the message list can become too narrow.
+In these situations we recommend using the `autohide` option in your configuration file (see [configuration file](https://github.com/zulip/zulip-terminal/#configuration) notes) or on the command-line in a particular session via `--autohide`.

+If you experience problems related to small sizes that are not resolved using the above, please check [#1005](https://www.github.com/zulip/zulip-terminal/issues/1005)) for any unresolved such issues and report them there.

 ## Mouse does not support *performing some action/feature*

 We think of Zulip Terminal as a keyboard-centric client.
 Consequently, while functionality via the mouse does work in places, mouse support is not currently a priority for the project (see also [#248](https://www.github.com/zulip/zulip-terminal/issues/248)).